BaoPhiPham/Learn-AWS-Basis/content/7-Feedback/_index.md

 ---
-title: "Sharing and Feedback"
+title: "Sharing & Feedback"
-date: 2025-09-09
+date: 2025-12-04
 weight: 7
 chapter: false
 pre: " <b> 7. </b> "
+alwaysopen: true
 ---

-{{% notice warning %}}
-⚠️ **Note:** The information below is for reference purposes only.
-Please **do not copy verbatim** for your report, including this warning.
-{{% /notice %}}

-> Here, you can freely share your personal opinions about your experience participating in the First Cloud Journey program.
-This will help the FCJ team improve any shortcomings based on the following aspects:

-### Overall Evaluation
+### General Evaluation

 **1. Working Environment**

-The working environment is very friendly and open.
-FCJ members are always willing to help whenever I encounter difficulties, even outside working hours.
-The workspace is tidy and comfortable, helping me focus better.
-However, I think it would be nice to have more social gatherings or team bonding activities to strengthen relationships.
+The environment at FCJ is highly dynamic and values a spirit of ownership.
+The working atmosphere is professional yet comfortable enough for me to openly exchange ideas with mentors.
+However, the noise level when crowded can be distracting at times, but the policy allowing headphones has effectively solved this issue.

 **2. Support from Mentor / Team Admin**

-The mentor provides very detailed guidance, explains clearly when I don’t understand, and always encourages me to ask questions.
-The admin team supports administrative tasks, provides necessary documents, and creates favorable conditions for me to work effectively.
-I especially appreciate that the mentor allows me to try and solve problems myself instead of just giving the answer.
+The mentors are extremely dedicated and always available when support is needed.
+I highly appreciate that they encourage me to try and solve problems independently rather than just providing the answers immediately.

-**3. Relevance of Work to Academic Major**
+**3. Relevance between work and major**

-The tasks I was assigned align well with the knowledge I learned at university, while also introducing me to new areas I had never encountered before.
-This allowed me to both strengthen my foundational knowledge and gain practical skills.
+The assigned tasks have a progressive level of difficulty, which is very suitable for the roadmap of a 3rd or 4th-year student.
+I have had the opportunity to apply foundational knowledge of Programming and Computer Networking learned at university to a real-world Cloud environment.

-**4. Learning & Skill Development Opportunities**
+**4. Learning opportunities & Skill development**

-During the internship, I learned many new skills such as using project management tools, teamwork skills, and professional communication in a corporate environment.
-The mentor also shared valuable real-world experiences that helped me better plan my career path.
+During the internship, I learned many new skills such as using project management tools, teamwork, and professional communication within a corporate environment.
+Mentors also shared a lot of practical experience, helping me better orient my future career path.

-**5. Company Culture & Team Spirit**
+**5. Culture & Team Spirit**

-The company culture is very positive: everyone respects each other, works seriously but still keeps things enjoyable.
-When there are urgent projects, everyone works together and supports one another regardless of their position.
-This made me feel like a real part of the team, even as an intern.
+From the beginning of the First Cloud Journey, I was very impressed by the community's team spirit.
+Everyone respects one another; we work seriously but maintain a fun atmosphere.
+Support is given regardless of whether one is an intern or a full-time employee, which makes me feel like a true part of the collective.

-**6. Internship Policies / Benefits**
+**6. Policies / Benefits for Interns**
-The company provides an internship allowance and offers flexible working hours when needed.
-In addition, having the opportunity to join internal training sessions is a big plus.

----
+I particularly enjoy the Workshops/Events organized by AWS; these help me and other students access new knowledge and gain opportunities to network with seniors in the field.
+Additionally, the Hybrid working model provides favorable conditions for time flexibility and comfort.

-### Additional Questions
+### Other Questions

-- What did you find **most satisfying** during your internship?
+- **What are you most satisfied with during the internship?**
+  I am most satisfied with the program's policies and regulations, which create very favorable conditions for participants.
+Additionally, the friendliness and readiness of mentors to help and answer questions is a highlight.

-- What do you think the company **should improve** for future interns?
+- **What do you think the company needs to improve for future interns?**
-- If recommending to a friend, would you **suggest they intern here**?
-Why or why not?

----
+  The documentation is very deep and extensive, so I was quite confused in the beginning.
+I hope the team can update the guidance to provide a more detailed direction/roadmap.

+- **If you were to introduce this to friends, would you recommend interning here?
+Why?**
+  Definitely yes.
+This is an ideal place to experience work culture.
+The company organizes many events that provide both new knowledge and job opportunities for students.
+Especially, the mentors are all dedicated to answering questions and supporting students.

-### Suggestions & Expectations
+### Proposals & Desires

-- Do you have any suggestions to improve the internship experience?
+- **Do you have any suggestions to improve the internship experience?**
+  Since most interns are about to graduate, I suggest the team organize additional workshops/talkshows regarding Job Interviews, working experiences, or in-depth CV reviews.
+This would help interns review missing knowledge and feel more confident when applying for official positions at the company

-- Would you like to continue this program in the future?
+- **Do you want to continue this program in the future?**
+  Yes, I really hope to continue accompanying the First Cloud Journey program in the future.

-- Any other comments (free sharing):
+- **Other comments (feel free to share):**